alexfernandez/alexfernandez.github.io/2016/start-me-up.md

 Bad sign!
 Afterwards he was not able to complete even the first stage, which supposedly he had finished at home.
+Maybe he was an excellent developer but he failed to prove it.
+Imagine if we had trusted his word.
 </p>

-**Do your research.
+**Do your research for an interview.
 Prepare to show your work,
 and how you work.**

-Other companies like to place you in front of a whiteboard and ask questions about algorithms and theoretical problems.
+Other companies like to place you in front of a whiteboard, make questions about algorithms and ask you to solve theoretical problems.
 I distrust these tests;
 they are nothing like the work you will later do.
 But hey, if Google do it, then it cannot be wrong,